 Yearning to know and assert themselves, find acceptance and validation from their peers and family, while trying to figure out who they really are can lead to relational disruptions.
 This can often result in the youngster feeling misunderstood, isolated, alone, angry and/or depressed.
 Experiencing a range of emotions while still needing to manage school, social and family expectations can be extremely overwhelming.
 How does one develop the skills necessary to traverse this time?

-At NYC Therapy Group we strive to help adolescents and young adults understand that this process doesn’t have to happen alone.
+At NYC Therapy Group we strive to help adolescents and young adults understand that they don’t have to go through this process alone.
 Using techniques such as Motivational Interviewing, Cognitive Behavioral Skill Building and Mindfulness Training, we support and promote healthy thinking patterns, teach conflict resolution and emotional regulation skills, increase interpersonal awareness, and provide a safe place to process their realities including peer pressure and family discord.
 We want to help our teens gain the insight and awareness they need, along with the necessary tools, to evolve into the adults they strive to be.